Introduction to make

 input-output files are clearly marked

 Sometimes it is useful to create targets that do not create any files.
-For example, If we have multiple files, we would like to have one target, normally named
+For example, in case of multiple targets, it is standard practice to have a target named

-all, to execute all our other targets (and not creating a file all).
+all, to execute all other targets, but that does not create a file named "all".
 Another example would be a

 .DELETE_ON_ERROR: .PHONY: all clean all: main.txt main.txt: source.txt cp $^ $@ clean: rm main.txt